sebahadin/Library-Management-System/README.md

 # Library Management System

-This repository contains the implementation of a **Library Management System (LMS)** that manages books, borrowers, and book transactions in a library.
-This system allows for book issuance, return tracking, and borrower management.
-It is written in C++ and is structured into several modular components, each focusing on a specific aspect of the system.
+This repository contains the implementation of a **Library Management System (LMS)** written in C++.
+The system manages books, borrowers, and book transactions within a library.
+It includes functionalities for importing/exporting book data, managing book categories, and handling borrower information.

 ## Features

-- Manage a library’s collection of books.
+- Add, edit, remove books.
-- Track borrowers and their information.
-- Issue and return books.
+- Borrow and return books.
+- Manage categories for books (such as genres or sections).
+- Export and import book data from/to CSV files.
+- List books by category and borrower.
-- Data persistence through CSV file handling for books and borrowers.
+- Track current and past borrowers.
-- Custom data structures for optimized storage and retrieval.

 ## Files and Structure

 ### 1. `main.cpp`
-This file serves as the entry point to the Library Management System.
-It manages the overall flow of the program, handling user interaction through a command-line interface (CLI).
-The menu allows users to interact with various functionalities of the system, such as adding books, borrowers, issuing, and returning books.
-Key functions include:
+This file serves as the entry point for the Library Management System.
+It handles user interaction via the command line and invokes the appropriate methods from the LCMS.

-- Displaying menu options.
-- Capturing user inputs to execute the corresponding actions.
-- Managing the high-level logic and orchestration of system components.

 **Code:** [`main.cpp`](./main.cpp)

 ---

 ### 2. `lcms.h` / `lcms.cpp`
-The **Library Core Management System** (LCMS) is the core class that coordinates the interaction between books, borrowers, and transactions.
-This is where the main operations for adding, removing, issuing, and returning books are implemented.
-The class includes methods such as:
+The **LCMS** class is the core of the system, responsible for managing books, borrowers, and categories.
+Key methods include:

-- `addBook()`: Adds a new book to the system.
+- `import()`: Imports books from a CSV file.
+- `exportData()`: Exports all books to a given file.
+- `findAll()`: Displays all books in a given category.
-- `removeBook()`: Removes a book based on its ID or title.
+- `findBook()`: Finds and displays a book by title.
-- `addBorrower()`: Registers a new borrower in the system.
+- `addBook()`: Adds a new book to the library.
+- `editBook()`: Edits details of an existing book.
-- `issueBook()`: Issues a book to a borrower by linking their ID to the book.
+- `borrowBook()`: Issues a book to a borrower.
-- `returnBook()`: Marks a book as returned and updates its status.
+- `returnBook()`: Processes the return of a borrowed book.
-- `saveData()`: Saves the current library state (books and borrowers) to CSV files.
-- `loadData()`: Loads existing book and borrower data from CSV files.
+- `removeBook()`: Removes a book from the catalog.
+- `listCurrentBorrowers()`: Lists the current borrowers of a book.
+- `listAllBorrowers()`: Lists all borrowers that have ever borrowed a book.
+- `listBooks()`: Lists all books borrowed by a specific borrower.
+- `addCategory()`: Adds a category to the catalog.
+- `findCategory()`: Finds a category in the catalog.
+- `removeCategory()`: Removes a category from the catalog.
+- `editCategory()`: Edits a category's name.
+- `list()`: Displays the entire catalog as a tree structure.

 **Code:** [`lcms.h`](./lcms.h) | [`lcms.cpp`](./lcms.cpp)

 ---

 ### 3. `borrower.h` / `borrower.cpp`
-This module handles all **borrower-related operations**, including:

-- **Borrower Structure**: The class defines the borrower, including attributes like name, ID, contact information, and the books currently borrowed by them.
+The **Borrower** class represents a borrower in the library system.
+Borrowers can borrow and return books, and the system tracks which books they have borrowed.
+Key methods include:

-- `addBorrower()`: Adds a new borrower to the system.
+- `listBooks()`: Lists all the books a borrower has borrowed.
-- `getBorrower()`: Retrieves borrower information based on ID.
-- `displayBorrowers()`: Displays a list of all borrowers.

 **Code:** [`borrower.h`](./borrower.h) | [`borrower.cpp`](./borrower.cpp)

 ---

 ### 4. `book.h` / `book.cpp`
-The **Book Module** manages the collection of books in the library.
-Key attributes of the book include:

-- **Title**, **Author**, **ISBN**, **Publication Year**, and **Availability Status**.
-- The `book.cpp` file provides methods for handling book data, such as:
-  - `addBook()`: Adds a new book.
-  - `removeBook()`: Removes a book by its ID or title.
+The **Book** class manages individual book information.
+Each book contains attributes such as title, author, ISBN, publication year, total copies, and available copies.
+Key methods include:

-  - `updateBookInfo()`: Updates details about a book.
+- `display()`: Displays the details of a book.
-  - `displayBooks()`: Displays all books currently available in the system.

 **Code:** [`book.h`](./book.h) | [`book.cpp`](./book.cpp)

 ---

 ### 5. `tree.h` / `tree.cpp`
-This part of the system implements a **Binary Search Tree (BST)** or other tree-based structure for efficiently storing and retrieving data about books and borrowers.
-Operations include:

-- **Insertion**, **deletion**, and **searching** for nodes based on specific keys (like book ID or borrower ID).
-- The tree structure ensures optimal performance for large datasets by providing efficient searching and sorting mechanisms.
+The **Tree** class manages the hierarchical structure of categories and subcategories in the library, along with their associated books.
+Key methods include:

+- `insert()`: Inserts a new category or subcategory into the catalog.
+- `remove()`: Removes a category from the catalog.
+- `createNode()`: Creates a new node (category).
+- `findBook()`: Finds a book in a specific category.
+- `removeBook()`: Removes a book from a category.
+- `printAll()`: Prints all books within a category and its subcategories.
+- `exportData()`: Exports book data from a specific category to a file.
+- `print()`: Prints the entire catalog as a tree structure.

 **Code:** [`tree.h`](./tree.h) | [`tree.cpp`](./tree.cpp)

 ---

 ### 6. `myvector.h`
-This file implements a **custom vector class**, similar to C++’s built-in `std::vector`.
-It provides:

-- **Dynamic resizing**: The vector automatically grows as elements are added.
-- **Efficient memory management**: Handling dynamic arrays with features like capacity management and size tracking.
-- **Operations like `push_back()`, `pop_back()`, and random access**: These operations allow for efficient management of collections of books or borrowers.
+This file implements a custom **Vector** class that supports dynamic resizing and common operations such as:

+- `push_back()`: Adds an element to the end of the vector.
+- `insert()`: Inserts an element at a specified position.
+- `erase()`: Removes an element from a specified position.
+- `at()`: Retrieves the element at a specified position.
+- `shrink_to_fit()`: Shrinks the vector's capacity to its current size.

 **Code:** [`myvector.h`](./myvector.h)